Notice of Pre-AIA or AIA Status

 Choi teaches each conversion unit in the at least one conversion unit is configured to: convert a direct current input by a corresponding energy storage unit into an alternating current and output it to the power grid; or receive an alternating current input by the power grid, convert the alternating current a direct current, and output it to a corresponding energy storage unit (13 in Fig. 1, ¶’s [31-33], where battery/energy-storage-unit 20 sends power through 14, with Figs. 2-8 demonstrating an analogous balancing system).
 One of ordinary skill in the art understands that by having a bidirectional inverter/converter, it can allow for improved flexibility and reliability, since the battery can provide power to the load when the grid/generation-system is down, and can remain charged to be able to provide needed backup for future power loss events [and the grid can provide power even when the solar/power-generation-system is not running].

-It would have been obvious to one of ordinary skill in the art to modify Wang with Choi to provide improved flexibility and reliability.
+It would have been obvious to a person having ordinary skill in the art before the effective filing date of the claimed invention to modify Wang with Choi to provide improved flexibility and reliability.

 Allowable Subject Matter